glennj/exercism.io/javascript/difference-of-squares/README.md

-# Difference Of Squares
+# Difference of Squares

-Welcome to Difference Of Squares on Exercism's JavaScript Track.
+Welcome to Difference of Squares on Exercism's JavaScript Track.
 If you need help running the tests or submitting your code, check out `HELP.md`.

 ## Instructions